TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-28-how-to-go-dependency-injection-first-in-symfony-console.md

 ```

 Why?
 We're sure that:

 - the `App\Command\SomeCommand` class exists
 - it's located in `app/Command/SomeCommand.php` file
 - the `config/services.yml` loads it
 - `composer.json` section `autoload` is correctly configured
 - composer was dumped with `composer dump`...

 What are we missing?
-Oh, we forgot to **load commands** to the `Application` sdervice.
+Oh, we forgot to **load commands to the `Application` service**.
+Everything works, but our application doesn't know about our commands.
+It's like if web application doesn't know where to find the controller.

-### How to All Service of Type A to Services of Type B
+### How to Add All Services of Type A to Service of Type B

-With FrameworkBundle, we could `autoconfigure` option in config that works with tags, but here we need to use clean PHP.
+With FrameworkBundle we'd add `autoconfigure` option to `services.yml` config - it works with tags, but here we need to use clean PHP.
 [Tags magic that is often overused in wrong places](/blog/2017/02/12/drop-all-service-tags-in-your-nette-and-symfony-applications/), so this extra works is actually a good thing.
+We know what happens... but **mainly readers of our code know it too**.

 This is the place to use [famous collector pattern](/blog/2018/03/08/why-is-collector-pattern-so-awesome/#drop-that-expression-language-magic) via `CompilerPass`: